 As we enter the 21st century, the healthcare disparities between the industrialized world and those in underserved nations have become all too apparent.
 Cardiovascular disease has an increasing impact on morbidity and mortality in many developing countries, many of which already face a disproportionate burden of infections leading to abnormalities of the conduction system.
 Novel methods of delivering costly electrophysiological healthcare to impoverished nations are needed.

-Project My Heart Your Heart received FDA and IRB approval to begin a randomized, multi-center study.
-The objective is to prove that postmortem pacemaker reutilization can be shown to be a safe means of delivering care to patients in low and middle income countries without resources.
+roject My Heart Your Heart received FDA and IRB approval to begin a randomized, multi-center study.
+The objective is to prove that postmortem pacemaker reutilization can be shown to be a safe and effective means of delivering care to patients in low and middle income countries without resources.
 Countries participating in this study include Sierra Leone, Venezuela, Kenya, Nigeria, and Ghana.
 Countries that have shown interest in further collaboration include Dominica, Mozambique, Pakistan, Philippines, Uganda, Rwanda, Cape Verde, St. Thomas and Prince, Angola, East Timor, and Guinea-Bissau.
 To date, over 60 patients have been randomized to either a new or refurbished pacemaker in 3 different countries.